Susannah Ostrehan: Slaves

-As was common for free blacks, Ostrehan dealt in slaves herself once she had the means to do so.
+As was common for free blacks, Ostrehan assisted enslaved people once she had the means to do so.
 Some of the people she owned were family members, including her mother and probably her siblings – she "clearly felt that personal ownership of her family members was the safest option in a society ruled by private property".
 Others she purchased solely in order to free.
 Barbados had extremely strict manumission laws at the time, which had been imposed in order to limit the number of free blacks on the island.
 Owners had to pay £200 for male slaves and £300 for female slaves, and also had to show cause to the local authorities.
 It was often cheaper to manumit in other colonies, and Ostrehan assisted manumissions in Grenada, Dominica, and Berbice at various times.
 She also used agents to manumit family members, like her mother and niece Elizabeth Swain Bannister, in London.
-However, a number of her slaves were kept simply to work on her properties, and no attempts to free them were made before her death.
+She kept slaves to work on her properties, and no attempts to free them were made before her death.

 Death and estate

 By the time of her death in late 1809, Ostrehan's wealth was concentrated in "two very large houses" in Bridgetown, which were valued at a combined total of £2,850.
 The total value of her estate was around £4,000, which included several smaller properties, household effects (mahogany furniture, silverware, porcelain), and thirteen slaves.
 Ostrehan had no children of her own, and willed most of her fortune to her two nieces, Mary and Susannah II.

 Her mother was still enslaved at the time of her death, and thus unable to inherit property; she was willed to a friend, Christian Blackman, with instructions to free her and provide her a house.
 Four white acquaintances received £100 each, demonstrating the extent of her connections in Barbadian society.
 Ostrehan's nieces carried on the same line of business, operating hotels in the new colonies of Demerara and Berbice; Susannah II continued to own slaves up until the abolition of slavery in 1833, and received compensation for her loss.